MinaScridon/ShopApp/README.md

 This is a full stack project about a shop app.
 CRUD operations are implemented using the following tehnologies in back end: Java, Spring Boot, Hibernate, MySQL and Lombok.
 The Order class has a relationship one-to-many to Product class.
 To avoid vulnerabilities dto are used to map data from the DB that gets tot the client.
-CRUD operations are implemented.
 You can do different things like:
 1. Find all products or orders.
 2. Find product or order by id.